jhill1/SEPwC.github.io/_sources/Code_basics.rst.txt

    data = load_file(filename)

 where filename was given by the user and we then load in that file.
-That way nothing is hardcoded.
+That way nothing is hard-coded.

 How do you decide a good variable name?
 .......................................

 A good variable name should make sense, make the code readable to a human and be clear.
-In the above I've used _ to seperate words.
+In the above I've used _ to separate words.
 This is good practice.
-You can also use CamelCase (i.e. a captial letter to seperate words).
-Whichever you do, be consistant!
+You can also use CamelCase (i.e. a capital letter to separate words).
+Whichever you do, be consistent!

 Good variables: